issuehunter/issuehunter.github.io/index.md

 # Introduction

-Issuehunter is a decentralized application that takes advantage of the Ethereum blockchain to make it easier to fund Open Source Software development.
+Issuehunter is a decentralized application that enables Open Source crowdfunding on the Ethereum blockchain.

+It is a new way to improve Open Source development lifecycle by making it transparent and deterministic.

+It makes it easier for supporters to funds projects they love and for Open Source contributors to collect rewards for their work.

 The dapp is composed by three main elements: